copernicus-mogley/zkav.club/README.md

 Empower and amplify the voices of your communities with *real* engagement!

-- Community hype and interaction, plus audience audio/video tech support
 - Audio and video recording/livestreaming for staged presentations or panels
 - Community-powered content creation studio for interviews, podcasts, stories, etc
 - Localization: Live transcription and translation streams
 - Restreaming to social networks, media and chat platforms
 - Live clip-making and other community contests
+- Hype and interaction, plus audience audio/video tech support
 - Long-format and clip video editing post-production
 - Graphic design for web, video and/or print